tumininucodes/tumininucodes/README.md

 ## Hi there! 👋🏽

-I am a Mobile App Developer.
+I am a Software Engineer.